xiaolongbaoalya/motorph-payroll-system/[Milestone 1] MotorPH Payroll System with GUI/README.md

 **dev-shane:** Enhanced Main Window (Login Screen) by changing button color.
 Employee dashboard section headers by adding bold section headers for Basic Information and Compensations.
 General improvements Consistent Fonts: used Segoe UI font.

 **dev-felice:** Created + updated all helper dialogs (styleButton, styleButtonSmall, etc) and added some imports and set the GUI parameters.
-Also created/updated current GUI (showAdminMenu GUI, salaryCalculationMenu GUI, etc.) after initial GUI by CM.
+Also created/updated current GUI (showAdminMenu GUI, salaryCalculationMenu GUI, etc.) after initial GUI by dev-christine

 **dev-aly:** Created the landing page and dashboard view.
 Official landing page still not added due to complexity, can be viewed under dev-aly